MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
 4. The app will prompt you to start your free trial of Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.
 5. You can now use Dynamics 365 Remote Assist on your HoloLens 1 or 2!
-Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile) [here](user-guide.md).

 ### Steps for mobile
 1. If you’re using a mobile device, go to the appropriate iOS or Android app store.